Ergebnisse der Mathematik und ihrer Grenzgebiete: Neue Folge

 This sequence started in 1950 with the publication of Transfinite Zahlen by Heinz Bachmann.
 The volumes are consecutively numbered, designated as either "Band" or "Heft".
 A total of 100 volumes was published, often in multiple editions, but preserving the original numbering within the series.

 The ISSN for this sequence is 0071-1136.
-As of February 2008, P. R. Halmos, P. J. Hilton, R. Remmert, and B. Szökefalvi-Nagy are listed on the series' website as the editors of the defunct 2.
+In February 2008, P. R. Halmos, P. J. Hilton, R. Remmert, and B. Szökefalvi-Nagy were listed on the series' website as the editors of the defunct 2.
 Folge.

 3. Folge

 This sequence started in 1983 with the publication of Galois module structure of algebraic integers by Albrecht Fröhlich.